 And we have evidence about how these things play out: studies show that between 65% and 95% of prostitutes were sexually assaulted as children, 95% have experienced sexual harassment that would be legally actionable in other job settings, while 85-95% want to escape prostitution but can’t get out or have no other options for survival.
 The majority of prostitutes enter the industry before they are 18 years old, and over two thirds have post-traumatic stress disorder (PTSD).

-As pointed by the Guardian, There is nothing intrinsically repugnant to human rights in sex work if you exclude violence, deceit and the exploitation of children.
+There is nothing intrinsically repugnant to human rights in sex work if you exclude violence, deceit and the exploitation of children.
 But these aren’t fringe phenomena.
 They are central parts of the trade in most places round the world.
 To take as normative the experience of protected western adults is a morally disabling form of privilege.

 One of Amnesty’s main arguments is that it is has carried out extensive consultations and is listening to, and representing the views of sex workers.
 Deciding which sex workers to listen to is problematic enough, and even more so when your definition of sex worker excludes victims of trafficking, those who have managed to leave and are no longer considered ‘sex workers’ or women who are not in a position to openly discuss their sexual histories in order to have their voices heard.